GoogleCloudPlatform/apigee-samples/basic-auth/README.md

 cd apigee-samples/basic-auth
 ```

 2. Edit the `env.sh` and configure the ENV vars.
-If you don't set variables that are marked as `Optional`, then the deploy script will also provision a mock OIDC authorization server that will allow you to issue JWT access tokens to test this sample

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created
 * `APIGEE_HOST` the hostname used to expose an Apigee environment group to the Internet
+* `USER_ID` the user id that you'd like to use to create the basic authentication header
+* `USER_PASSWORD` the user password that you'd like to use to create the basic authentication header

 Now source the `env.sh` file